 Quick Access (QA) is a simple, sliding navigation menu jQuery Plugin combined with a custom jquery plugin that can be integrated with your search.
+It allows your LiveWhale CMS site to have manager-curated links that get suggested to visitors as they type into the search bar.

 These are generally used for your main search box.
 (For LiveWhale 1.6+) Your QA search box should have the class “lw_qa” attached like the following: